tddewey/tdd-progress/readme.txt

 == Description ==

-TDD Progress allows you to track the progress of multiple projects.
+TDD Progress Bar allows you to track the progress of multiple projects.
 Actually, as many as you'd like.
 To make this easier, it can query the Github API to calculate a %complete -- or you can put in a manual percentage.

 A cool and unique feature is the ability to race multiple projects at once.